Between Indifference and Pacifism

 Design: Lotte Lara Schröder

-‘A pacifist is a rare beast in a bomb shelter.’
-The war in Ukraine challenged our idea of pacifism.
-Should Europe take up arms or not?
-Can it ease its conscience only with humanitarian aid?
-Isn’t Europe's attitude towards the war mainly driven by economic motives?
-In Passivity, Ukrainian art curator Alexandra Tryanova and Belgian sociologist Pascal Gielen engage in a dialogue about this.
-In doing so, they not only talk about the current political situation, but also look at themselves; at their own fears and privileges.
-What is passivity in our own daily doings?
-When does pacifism turn into resignation?
-How do our surrounding media and culture contribute to such an attitude?
-Passivity does not provide unifying answers to these questions.
-Rather, it looks for ways to find peace with our own mixed feelings.
+Without providing an unambiguous response to these questions, Ukrainian curator Alexandra Tryanova and Belgian cultural sociologist Pascal Gielen engage in a dialogue.
+In Passivity, they do not only write about the current political situation, but they are also looking at themselves, their own fears and privileges.
+What is passivity in our daily doings?
+When does passivity turn into resignation or indifference?
+How do media and culture contribute to that attitude?
+Passivity searches for ways to find peace with our own mixed feelings.